top of page

 Jana Zvibleman

-Pronounced J (as in J) ana (rhymes with bandana) ZWEE bel mn.
+Pronounced J (as in J) ana (rhymes with bandana) ZWEE bel mn

 BOOKS

-Please support local independent bookstores, which stock or can order most of Jana’s books.
+Let's support local independent bookstores, which stock or can order most of Jana’s books.

 Irelandish